 This easy one pot spinach and tomato pasta is made in under 20 minutes all in one pot for an easy dinner and even easier clean up.
-Jump to Recipe
+Jump to Recipe and Video

 This easy Spinach and Tomato Pasta comes together in one pot in less than twenty minutes with ingredients you likely already have on hand.
 Make it with your favorite pasta for a quick and easy dinner everyone loves.